jlevers/selling-partner-api/README.md

 $feedId = $createFeedResponse->dto()->feedId;
 ```

-If you are working with feed documents that are too large to fit in memory, you can pass anything that Guzzle can turn into a stream into `FeedDocument::upload()` instead of a string.
+If you are working with feed documents that are too large to fit in memory, you can pass anything that Guzzle can turn into a stream into `FeedDocument::upload()` instead of a string. `FeedDocument::upload()` also has an optional `$client` parameter, for passing custom Guzzle clients.

 ## Downloading a feed result document